A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Machine learning

 \section{Machine learning}

-Machine learning (ML) is a subset of artificial intelligence (AI) which focuses on the development of computer algorithms that can learn to make predictions or decisions without being explicitly programmed to do so.
-In general, there are three types of ML algorithms: supervised, unsupervised and reinforcement learning.
+ML is a subset of artificial intelligence that focuses on the development of computer algorithms that can learn to make predictions or decisions without being explicitly programmed to do so.
+In general, there are three types of ML algorithms: supervised, unsupervised, and reinforcement learning.
 With supervised learning, the algorithm is given labelled data (i.e. the correct answers), and it learns a mapping between the input and target features.
 On the other hand, unsupervised learning algorithms are not given any labelled data and are left to their own accord to find structure and discover hidden patterns within data.
-Lastly, reinforcement learning algorithms give computers the ability to interact with a dynamic environment to achieve a pre-defined goal.
+Lastly, reinforcement learning algorithms give computers the ability to interact with a dynamic environment to achieve a predefined goal.

-The application of ML in astrophysics began as early as the 1990s with the use of artificial neural networks (ANNs) for star-galaxy separation \citep[e.g][]{odewahn} and morphological classification of galaxies \citep[e.g][]{storrie}.
-With the advent of large scale surveys such as the Sloan Digital Sky Survey (SDSS; \cite{sdss}) and more recently, the Dark Energy Survey (DES; \citealt{des}; \citealt{des_overview}; \citealt{des_book}), ML algorithms have been widely adopted to cope with the enormous influx of data and to do novel science \citep[see][for a recent review]{baron}.
-This trend is likely to continue with the next generation of surveys such as the Rubin Observatory Legacy Survey of Space and Time (LSST; \citealt{lsst}) and \emph{Euclid} \citep{euclid} as they will produce an order of magnitude more data than the previous.
-In the next section we describe the Random Forest algorithm and outline our method for estimating joint redshift - stellar mass posterior probability distributions.
+The application of ML in astrophysics began as early as the 1990s with the use of ANNs for star--galaxy separation \citep[e.g][]{odewahn} and morphological classification of galaxies \citep[e.g][]{storrie}.
+With the advent of large-scale surveys such as the Sloan Digital Sky Survey (SDSS; \citealt{sdss}) and more recently, the Dark Energy Survey (DES; \citealt{des, des_overview}; \citealt{des_book}), ML algorithms have been widely adopted to cope with the enormous influx of data and to do novel science \citep[see][for a recent review]{baron}.
+This trend is likely to continue with the next generation of surveys such as the Rubin Observatory LSST (\citealt{lsst}) and \emph{Euclid} \citep{euclid} as they will produce an order of magnitude more data than the previous.
+In the next section we describe the RF algorithm and outline our method for estimating joint redshift--stellar mass posterior probability distributions.

-\subsection{Random Forest}
+\subsection{Random forest}